seb86/MailPoet-WooCommerce-Add-on/readme.txt

 = v4.0.0 - 24/11/2017 =

+Must re-activate plugin manually after updating.
 Last update for this integration between MailPoet 2 and WooCommerce.
 See plugin details on how to upgrade for MailPoet 3 support.